esa-lab/ROAD/README.md

 This software was written and tested with Perl v5.18.2 for MacOS, and ViennaRNA versions 2.1.9 and 2.4.10.
 Installation for Perl and ViennaRNA should be a few minutes.
 Software was tested on a Mid 2012 Macbook Pro running El Capitan 10.11.6 and a Mid 2015 Macbook Pro running Sierra 10.12.6.

+Have been updated to work with ViennaRNA version 2.6.4.
+Tested with perl 5.34.0 and Ubuntu 22.04.3 LTS

 ## Video Tutorials

 [Part 1: installation](https://www.youtube.com/watch?v=OJKxzXrIhxg)